Fujifilm GFX 50R in 2022

 Buying a Fujifilm GFX 50R in 2022

-It seems just like yesterday and yet it has been three years since I first tried and reviewed the Fujifilm GFX 50R.
-Newer and more tempting GFX models have arrived since then and it has been interesting to follow the evolution of the GFX system.
+It seems like yesterday, yet it has been three years since I first tried and reviewed the Fujifilm GFX 50R.
+Since then, newer and more tempting GFX models have arrived, and it has been interesting to follow the evolution of the GFX system.

-I have mentioned the Fujifilm GFX 50R several times in my latest GFX reviews as I was following used prices closely every time a new camera was released.
+I have mentioned the Fujifilm GFX 50R several times in my latest GFX reviews, as I follow used prices closely every time a new camera is released.

-The GFX 50R has been discontinued resulting in used prices becoming more affordable.
-The lower price point is what eventually triggered me to get on board with a GFX 50R.
+The GFX 50R has been discontinued, making used prices more affordable.
+The lower price point eventually triggered me to buy one.
 Let’s see how it has panned out so far.

 The GFX 50R Makes Sense

 The following will be a personal account of why I think the Fujifilm GFX 50R makes sense, even in 2022.
-I have already corresponded and talked with a few photographers pondering the same idea so I hope you can derive a few ideas about the Fujifilm GFX 50R and how it fits in the mix of current options.
+I have already corresponded and talked with a few photographers pondering the same idea, so I hope you can derive a few ideas about it and how it fits in the mix of current options.

 Price Considerations

-My initial plan this past summer was to buy a GFX 50S II but money has been slipping out of my bank account faster than ever this summer.
-Inflation, vacation time, and I have been shaking my head repeatedly at the gas pump, etc., etc.
+My initial plan this past summer was to buy a GFX 50S II, but money has been slipping out of my bank account faster than ever.
+Inflation, vacation time, and I have repeatedly been shaking my head at the gas pump, etc.

 Why Not Stick With the X Series and APS-C?

-For several years leading up to our travel project that kicked off in 2015, I used a long line of full-frame cameras in the Canon 5D series.
-For travel, the Fujifilm X Series made more sense with a lower cost, lower weight, and better portability.
+For several years before our travel project kicked off in 2015, I used a long line of full-frame Canon 5D series cameras.
+However, the Fujifilm X Series made more sense for travel because it was lower cost, lighter, and more portable.

-I sold all my Canon gear and started building a Fujifilm kit, in large based around the X-Pro1, X-Pro2, and X-Pro3 cameras.
-I still have these and intend to use them alongside the newly acquired GFX camera.
+I sold all my Canon gear and started building a Fujifilm kit, based on the X-Pro1, X-Pro2, and X-Pro3 cameras.
+I still intend to use these alongside the newly acquired GFX camera.

-While, for the most part, I am happy with the X Series, at times I would like to be able to create images with a different look.
+While I am generally happy with the X Series, I would sometimes like to create images with a different look.

-The extra megapixels and the larger-than-full-frame 44 x 33mm sensor give me a new set of paint brushes and the result will yield a different result.
+The extra megapixels and the larger-than-full-frame 44 x 33mm sensor give me a new set of paint brushes, and the result will be different.

 Fujifilm GFX 50R vs. GFX 50S II

-The last time this post was updated (May 2023) the GFX 50S II was on sale for $3.199.95 which indeed makes it tempting.
-Keep an eye on sales as this likely will influence your decision between going with a used GFX 50R or a new GFX 50S II.
+The last time this post was updated (May 2023), the GFX 50S II was on sale for $3.199.95, which indeed makes it tempting.
+Keep an eye on sales, as this likely will influence your decision between a used GFX 50R and a new GFX 50S II.

-At this point, the GFX 50S II has also been on the market for a while and you may be able to scout out a good deal on a used copy.
-Used GFX 50R cameras are now likely priced a bit lower than when I purchased my copy.
+At this point, the GFX 50S II has also been on the market for a while, and you may be able to scout out a good deal on a used copy.
+Used GFX 50R cameras are likely priced slightly lower than when I purchased my copy.

-I considered the GFX 50S II and think it is an excellent option that will get you niceties such as 6.5 stop image stabilization, and a new sleek ergonomic body with an excellent grip.
+I considered the GFX 50S II and think it is an excellent option.
+It offers niceties such as 6.5-stop image stabilization and a new sleek ergonomic body with an excellent grip.

-Add to this the newer X-Processor 4 image processor, a new and smaller NP-235 battery with higher capacity, not to mention the wonderful Nostalgic Neg. film simulation which was one of my favorite film simulations when testing the GFX 100S and GFX 50S II.
+Add to this the newer X-Processor 4 image processor, a new and smaller NP-235 battery with higher capacity, and the wonderful Nostalgic Neg. film simulation, which was one of my favorite film simulations when testing the GFX 100S and GFX 50S II.

-One of the clinchers, however, is the fact that the two cameras share the exact same 51.4-Megapixel CMOS sensor and this weighed heavily in my decision to conclude that the GFX 50R will do just fine and will be good enough for my needs.
+One of the clinchers, however, is that the two cameras share the exact same 51.4-Megapixel CMOS sensor, which weighed heavily in my decision to conclude that the GFX 50R will do just fine and will be good enough for my needs.

-You are not likely shopping for these cameras to shoot video and both cameras feature a lackluster full HD, 30 fps. option only.
+You are not likely to shop for these cameras to shoot video, and both cameras feature a lackluster full HD, 30 fps. option only.

-Kidding aside, IBIS will keep your ISO lower for still shots without having to lug around a tripod and I can already see that I have to bump my ISO in many scenarios when shooting with the slower f/3.5 GF 50mm lens.
+Kidding aside, IBIS will keep your ISO lower for still shots without having to carry a tripod.
+I can already see that I have to bump my ISO in many scenarios when shooting with the slower f/3.5 GF 50mm lens.
 High ISO performance, however, is very good with this sensor.

-Another consideration that swayed me towards the GFX 50R is its body layout reminiscing that of a range finder camera that is very similar to my X-Pro cameras.
-This goes for the way you operate it as well as how the buttons are laid out.
+Another consideration that swayed me towards the GFX 50R is its body layout, which resembles a rangefinder camera, very similar to my X-Pro cameras.
+This goes for the way you operate it and how the buttons are laid out.

-Switching between the GFX 50R and X-Pro cameras is less demanding when it comes to muscle memory.
-While some may prefer the new PASM mode dial on the GFX 50S II, I prefer the more tactile shutter speed dial and dedicated exposure compensation dial on the GFX 50R.
+Switching between the GFX 50R and X-Pro cameras is less demanding regarding muscle memory.
+While some may prefer the new PASM mode dial on the GFX 50S II, I like the more tactile shutter speed dial and dedicated exposure compensation dial on the GFX 50R.

 So Far So Good

-Autofocus speed feels determined for the most part and for my style of shooting, I do not anticipate it to be an issue.
-This however is pending on more low-light photography and studio scenarios.
+Autofocus speed feels determined for the most part, and for my style of shooting, I do not anticipate it to be an issue.
+However, this is pending more low-light photography and studio scenarios.
 I will report back on this later.
-For my first week, I have mostly been shooting in excellent daylight conditions.
+I have mostly been shooting in excellent daylight for the first week.

 Update:

 I have now tried the GFX 50R in the studio using only the modeling light in my studio strobe.
-I used a continuous light to light my backdrop which actually caused my model to be somewhat backlit which could have caused trouble in regard to autofocus performance.
+I used a continuous light to light my backdrop, which actually caused my model to be somewhat backlit, which could have caused trouble with autofocus performance.

 I used the GF 110mm f/2 R LM WR for this studio session and was positively surprised by how good the autofocus performance was.
 There was no hunting at all.
 I used a single AF spot on the eye.
 My hit ratio with shots in focus was about 98%.

-Be prepared for a bulkier camera which also does not operate as fast as the latest X-Pro3.
-Things will slow you down somewhat with any GFX camera and the GFX 50R is no exception.
+Be prepared for a bulkier camera that also does not operate as fast as the latest X-Pro3.
+Things will slow you down somewhat with any GFX camera, and the GFX 50R is no exception.

 There is more blackout time between frames.
-You need to adjust your approach and do not expect to be able to quickly fire off a series of shots.
+You need to adjust your approach and do not expect to be able to fire off a series of shots quickly.
 The GFX 50R maxes out at 3 fps.

 One Lens to Start - the GF 50mm f/3.5 R LM WR

-For a while, it is my plan to have the GF 50mm f/3.5 R LM WR as my main and only lens for the GFX.
-Pairing the GF 50mm with the GFX 50R makes for the most portable and lightweight GFX camera/lens combination and this is important to me for street photography or while cycling, which I often do.
+For a while, I plan to use the GF 50mm f/3.5 R LM WR as my main and only lens for the GFX.
+Pairing the GF 50mm with the GFX 50R makes for the most portable and lightweight GFX camera/lens combination, which is important to me for street photography or while cycling, which I often do.

-Stay tuned for more G-Mount lens test drives coming up and I am also exploring options to try more adapted lenses which should be interesting.
+Stay tuned for more G-Mount lens test drives coming up.
+I am also exploring options to try more adapted lenses, which should be interesting.

 Image Quality

-After testing the GFX 50R and GFX 50S II earlier I knew what to expect when it comes to image quality but I am excited to try the camera out in more scenarios to see how it performs.
+After testing the GFX 50R and GFX 50S II earlier, I knew what to expect regarding image quality, but I am excited to try the camera out in more scenarios to see how it performs.

-While you will not have the same ability to crop images as with the 102-megapixel Fujifilm GFX 100S there is plenty of details in the GFX 50R images with ample dynamic range.
+While you will not have the same ability to crop images as with the 102-megapixel Fujifilm GFX 100S, the GFX 50R images have plenty of details and ample dynamic range.

-I find the files from this 51.4-megapixel sensor to be very organic and film-like.
-They are rich in detail and yet do not look overly clinical.
+The files from this 51.4-megapixel sensor seem very organic and film-like.
+They are rich in detail but do not look overly clinical.

-Film photography, and especially black and white photography, is becoming more and more important to me, and love how the GFX 50R renders black and white with the Acros film simulation.
-Check for more sample images below.
+Film photography, and especially black-and-white photography, is becoming increasingly important to me.
+I love how the GFX 50R renders black-and-white with the Acros film simulation.
+Check out the sample images below.

 That’s a Wrap

-If you are looking for an affordable gateway into the Fujifilm GFX system the GFX 50R or GFX 50S could be the way to go as long as you can live with not having the latest tech under the hood.
+If you are looking for an affordable gateway into the Fujifilm GFX system, the GFX 50R or GFX 50S could be the way to go, as long as you can live without the latest tech under the hood.

 Make no mistake.
-The early model GFX cameras can still deliver amazing results.
-If you prefer an SLR-style camera, the 50S would be the way to go and if the rangefinder-style is your cup of tea, take a closer look at the GFX 50R.
+The early model GFX cameras can still deliver outstanding results.
+If you prefer an SLR-style camera, the 50S would be the way to go, and if you prefer a rangefinder-style camera, take a closer look at the GFX 50R.

-Stay tuned for more GFX content coming up.
-I am tinkering with my studio lights and plan to do some portrait photography in the near future as well.
+Stay tuned for more GFX content.
+I am tinkering with my studio lights and plan to do some portrait photography soon.

-You can catch my full 2019 review of the GFX 50R here:
+You can catch my 2019 review of the GFX 50R here:

 I have several articles in my Musings section of this site centered around the GFX 50R: